-[A detailed analysis can be found in Report ITU-R BT.2302-1.

 {Editor's note: There is discussion on whether or not/how to refer to the Report ITU-R BT.2302 taking into account the concerns of some Administrations to its content.
 There is a need to describe the concerns of some Administrations regarding its content.}]

 [Fuller information on the current spectrum use by the broadcasting service in the frequency band 470-960 MHz in Region 1 is given in the most recent version of Report ITU-R BT.2302.]

+3.1.1 Regional trends in the spectrum use of the broadcasting service

+According to a recent study on the “Future use of UHF spectrum in ITU Region 1”, the introduction of digital terrestrial television and Analog Switch-Off (ASO) in many countries in Region 1 has enabled more efficient spectrum utilization for the delivery of terrestrial television broadcast services, in terms of HD quality and number of utilizable channels.
+Furthermore, in 2008, the DVB-T2 standard was launched, which allowed for even greater spectral efficiency over DVB-T by around 60%, given its higher modulation schemes, additional OFDM modes and new error correction methods (e.g. a single DTT multiplex using DVB-T2 and H.265 coding can support up to 6 HD channels).
+It should also be observed that the majority of countries in Region 1 have DVB-T2 capabilities, as indicated in the table below.

+Table 1

+DTT standards deployed in Region 1